I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 A. The Hicks AR

 If a subsequent claim(s) file contains evidence from a source associated with the Huntington fraud scheme or another fraud scheme referred to the agency under section 1129(l) of the Act, an adjudicator will not automatically disregard the evidence.
-Under AR 19-1(6), prior to disregarding evidence, the adjudicator must determine whether there is reason to believe that fraud or similar fault was involved in providing the evidence when the individual resides in a state in the Sixth Circuit (Kentucky, Michigan, Ohio, or Tennessee) and provide the claimant an opportunity to challenge the exclusion of evidence.
+Under AR 19-1(6), prior to disregarding evidence, the adjudicator must determine whether there is reason to believe that fraud or similar fault was involved in providing the evidence when the individual resides in Kentucky, Michigan, Ohio, or Tennessee and provide the claimant an opportunity to challenge the disregarding of the evidence.

-When adjudicating a subsequent claim where the Drummond and Dennard ARs apply, an adjudicator will not adopt the findings from a prior final ALJ or AC decision if the decision excluded evidence without providing the claimant an opportunity to challenge the exclusion of evidence under AR 19-1(6).
-See AR 98-3(6), Dennard v.
-Secretary of Health and Human Services, 907 F.2d 598 (6th Cir.
-1990) and AR 98-4(6), Drummond v.
-Commissioner of Social Security, 126 F.3d 837 (6th Cir.
-1997); HALLEX I-5-4-62.
+When adjudicating a subsequent claim where the Earley AR applies, an adjudicator will not consider the findings from a prior final ALJ or AC decision if the decision disregarded evidence without providing the claimant an opportunity to challenge the disregarding of the evidence under AR 19-1(6).
+See AR 24-1(6), Earley v.
+Commissioner of Social Security, 893 F.3d 929 (6th Cir.
+2018); HALLEX I-5-4-75.A.

-The AC will grant review and remand a case if in applying the Drummond and Dennard ARs the ALJ adopted the findings of a prior final ALJ or AC decision that excluded evidence without providing the claimant an opportunity to challenge the exclusion of evidence under AR 19-1(6).
+The AC will grant review and remand a case if, in applying the Earley AR, the ALJ considered the findings of a prior final ALJ or AC decision that disregarded evidence without providing the claimant an opportunity to challenge the disregarding of the evidence under AR 19-1(6).

 X. Inquiries